Transgender language glossary

 Prefix or adjective that means not trans.
 Cisgender people identify more or less with the gender assigned to them at birth.
 In discussions regarding trans issues, one would differentiate between women who are trans and women who aren’t by saying trans women and cis women.
 Cis is not an insult, but a neutral descriptor – much like heterosexual is to homosexual.

-Gender Expression or Presentation.
+Gender expression or presentation.

 The physical expression of one’s gender through clothing, hairstyle, voice, make up, body shape, etc. Most transgender people seek to make their gender expression (how they look) match their gender (who they are).

 An incorrect system of viewing sex as consisting solely of two categories, termed male and female, with two sets of matching chromosomes, hormone levels, reproductive organs, and secondary sex characteristics.
 The sex binary assumes that sex is immutable biological fact and asserts that no other possibilities or anatomy are believed to exist, or should be allowed to exist.
-This system is oppressive, and is a cause of marginalisation for people who do not fit within the sex binary, including many trans and intersex people.
+In a word, this system is oppressive, and is a cause of marginalisation for people who do not fit within the sex binary, including many trans and intersex people.